-The Intel486 Microprocessor recognizes and can respond to HOLD, AHOLD, and BOFF # requests regardless of the state of RESET.
-Thus, even though the processor is in reset, it can still float its bus in response to any of these requests.
+The Am486DX/DX2 microprocessor recognizes and can respond to HOLD, AHOLD, and BOFF requests, regardless of the RESET state.
+Thus, even though the processor is in RESET, it can still float its bus in response to any of these requests.

-While in reset, the Intel486 Microprocessor bus is in the state shown in Figure 6.4 if the HOLD, AHOLD and BOFF # requests are inactive.
-Note that the address (A31-A2, BE3 $\pm$ -BE0 $\pm$ ) and cycle definition (M/IO $\pm$ , D/C $\pm$ , W/R $\pm$ ) pins are undefined from the time reset is asserted up to the start of the first bus cycle.
-All undefined pins (except FERR $\pm$ ) assume known values at the beginning of the first bus cycle.
-The first bus cycle is always a code fetch to address FFFFFFF0H.
+While in RESET, the Am486DX/DX2 microprocessor bus is in the state shown in Figure 6-5 if the HOLD, AHOLD, and $\overrightarrow{BOFF}$ requests are inactive.
+Note that the address (A31-A2, $\overrightarrow{BE3}$ - $\overrightarrow{BE0}$ ) and cycle definition (M/ $\overrightarrow{IO}$ , D/ $\overrightarrow{C}$ , and W/ $\overrightarrow{R}$ ) pins are undefined from the time RESET is asserted up to the start of the first bus cycle.
+All undefined pins (except $\overrightarrow{FERR}$ ) assume known values at the beginning of the first bus cycle.
+The first bus cycle is always a code fetch to address FFFFFF0H.

-FERR# reflects the state of the ES (Error Summary status) bit in the floating point unit status word.
-The ES bit is initialized whenever the floating point unit state is initialized.
-The floating point unit's status word register can be initialized by BIST or by executing FINIT/FNINIT instruction.
-Thus, after reset and before executing the first FINIT or FNINIT instructon, the values of the FERR# and the numeric status word register bits 0-7 depends on whether or not BIST is performed.
-Table 6-4 shows the state of FERR# signal after reset and before the execution of the FINIT/FNINIT instruction.
+FERR reflects the state of the error summary status (ES) bit in the floating-point unit status word.
+The ES bit is initialized whenever the floating-point unit state is initialized.
+The floating-point unit's status word register can be initialized by BIST or by executing FINIT/FNI-NIT instruction.
+Thus, after RESET and before executing the first FINIT or FNINIT instruction, the values of the FERR and the numeric status word register bits 7-0 depend on whether or not BIST is performed.
+Table 6-3 shows the state of FERR signal after RESET and before the execution of the FINIT/FNINIT instruction.